VLSIDA/chip-tutorials/klayout.md

 information.
 Note that commercial tools do not have this feature and it is only really used for educational purposes.

+### Running DRC and LVS

-The [Running DRC](klayout-drc.md) and [Running LVS](klayout-lvs.md) tutorials discuss how to run DRC and LVS, respectively.
+The [Running DRC](klayout-drc.md) tutorial discusses how to run Design Rule Checks (DRC) in KLayout with Sky130.

-The [Edit](klayout-edit.md) tutorial has some useful instructions for editing shapes in the layout.
+The [Edit](klayout-edit.md) tutorial has some useful instructions for editing shapes in the layout which can be used to fix DRC errors.

+The [Running LVS](klayout-lvs.md) tutorial discusses how to run LVS as well as some common errors and how to fix them.

 ## Closing crash